City infra gets a $500-m AIIB boost

 Asian Infrastructure Investment Bank (AIIB) on Friday announced a USD 500-million loan to help build rail and road infrastructure in the megapolis.
 With this, the Beijing-headquartered developmental bank's overall commitment to the country has gone up to nearly USD 3 billion, making it the largest borrower with a 30 percent share.

-The AIIB was started by 67 counties in 2016 and India is the second largest shareholder after China, and has already committed USD 2.9 billion in capital already.
-The USD 500-million loan for the Mumbai Urban Transport Project-3 will be for 35 years and local authorities will pay 1.40 per centover the Libor as interest.
+The AIIB was started by 57 RPT 57 counties in 2016 and India is the second largest shareholder after China, and has already committed USD 2.9 billion in capital already.
+The USD 500-million loan for the Mumbai Urban Transport Project-3 will be for 35 years and local authorities will pay 1.40 percent over the Libor as interest.

 Apart from the MUTP, the bank is also looking at funding some of the metro projects underway in the city.
 Pandian refused to comment on the bank recently withdrawing from the Amaravati project in Andhra, while AIIB's director general for communications Laurel Ostfield said the decision was taken by the investment committee, whose deliberations are confidential.